 Easter or the beginning of April to September

 Sunday, Tuesday and Wednesday: 2pm - 5pm

 October and November

 Last admission is 4pm.

 Closed apart from special events and activities, schools and pre-booked groups.
-Look out for our lively Christmas programme and school holiday activities.
+Look out for our lively Halloween and Christmas programmes and school holiday activities.